STEM FIELD TRIP FOR SCIENCE & MATH STUDENTS:

 From radar and penicillin, to rockets and jet engines, to a new understanding of the power of the atom, WWII was a time of incredible scientific and technological innovation.
 Through a cross-curricular approach, math and science is presented within the historical context giving students opportunities to explore the actual applications of fundamental STEM concepts and their consequences in the real world.

-In Our Classroom
+Back In Your Classroom

-Schedule your STEM Field Trip
+Schedule Your STEM Field Trip

 This field trip addresses the following Louisiana GLE's: